 Staying sane and fulfilled while you are doing it can be even harder.

-From marketing advice to management advice, the deluge of fear-mongering/self-promotional content from businesses in the medical industry is at its peak- and, like myself, I’m sure you’re exhausted.
+From marketing advice to management tricks, the deluge of fear-mongering from marketers is at its peak.

-Instead, I’m going to share five intangible qualities and characteristics that, when adopted, will change your practice forever.
+Instead, we are going to share five intangible qualities and characteristics that, when adopted, will straight up change your practice forever.

 But they will give you a leg up on your competition.

 Have you ever heard the saying, “If you don’t know where you’re going, any road will get you there”?
 This is especially true when it comes to building a successful plastic surgery or medical aesthetic practice.

 “Good leaders have vision and inspire others to help them turn vision into reality.
 Great leaders have vision, share vision, and inspire others to create their own.”

 ― Roy Bennett